automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Nothronychus.md

 # Nothronychus
-## Description: The first therizonosaur to be found outside Asia.
+## The first therizonosaur to be found outside Asia.